CFiggers/calebsnotes/content/measure-your-coffee-by-weight.md

 ### Why is weight a more accurate measure than volume?

 The **density** of coffee can vary _a lot_ from bean to bean.
-Tons of things affect the density of the coffee&emdash;from the specific breed of the coffee plant to the altitude that the coffee was grown at.
+Tons of things affect the density of the coffee&mdash;from the specific breed of the coffee plant to the altitude that the coffee was grown at.
 Variable density means that a single "scoop" or other _volumetric_ measurement has quite a wide margin of error from sample to sample.

 For the record, measuring by weight also varies between samples.
 But it tends to vary less, since the same _weight_ of coffee tends to have similar amounts of tasty stuff, even if that means twelve beans on one side and eight on the other.